voschezang/coding-handbook/collaboration/teams.md

 ### Intuition

-#### Properties of a successful team
+**Properties of a successful team**

 The strongest signal is when you can feel that the team is happy or productive.
-Specific signals are:

-- The team has recently made contributions;
-- The team delivers value;
-- The team collaborates and interacts;
+Note that a team can function well, despite a difficult environment.
+Some major signals are:

+1. **Vibe**.
+There is a pleasant vibe in the team.
+You can feel that the team is happy.
+2. **Expectations**.
+There is alignment on expectations of how the team operates.
+This matches the expectations from stakeholders.
+3. **Results**.
+There is regular reflection of results.
+Results are compared to original goals.
+4. **Resilience**.
+The team is able to deal with setbacks.

+In addition, there are more fine grained signals:

-- The team works in harmony.
+- Individual team members are content within their team and with each other.
+The team works in harmony.
+- Conflict is addressed openly.
+- The team takes ownership of short- and long-term goals.
+- There is accountability of results.